appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 #### Proposed Solution

 Allow developers to use `setKey` and `setSession` in combination.
 In this case, Appwrite should will use the session token for authorization, but disable rate limiting for the request.

 This solution only works for Server Side SDKs, as the client-side SDKs do not have the `setKey` method.
+Developers will be able to use the client-side SDKs for SSR, but will be affected by rate limiting.

 ```js
 import { Client, Account } from "node-appwrite";